pdGruby/cloupy/README.md

 **OS**: Windows; Linux

-All of the above versions of packages/Python have been tested. **Note that** everything should work on the versions between the mentioned as well (e.g. cloupy should work on any Pandas version between 1.1.4 and 1.3.4 and on any Python version between 3.8.2 and 3.9.6).
+All of the above versions of packages/Python have been tested. **Note that** cloupy should also be compatible with the versions between mentioned (e.g. cloupy should work fine on any Pandas version between 1.1.4 and 1.3.4; any Python version between 3.8.2 and 3.9.6).
 However, it has not been tested and **it is recommended to use the most recent version of the packages/libraries**.
 At this moment, Python versions after 3.9.6 do not compile with some of the required packages, so **Python 3.9.6 is recommended for using cloupy**.
 ## Running Tests

 To run tests, run the following command from the root directory: